Are you ready to take the leap and join the self-management revolution?

 While creating a self-managed team can be tricky, we’re here to guide you through the process and its benefits.
 In this article, we’ll show you what self-management is all about, how to assess if your team is ready for it, and how to make it happen.
 So, get ready to unlock the magic of self-management together!

-These teams are ditching the old boss-employee dynamic and empowering their workforce from the ground up.
+Self-managed work teams are ditching the old boss-employee dynamic and empowering their workforce from the ground up.
 With the self-management model, everyone is their own boss.
 But what exactly does that mean?
 For the typical team, we’ve found that it means: Let’s break it down and find out what all the hype is about.

 Self-managed teams are the real deal.
 Just look at companies like Zappos and Valve—they confronted the traditional boss-employee hierarchy and switched to a self-management model.
 And what happened?
 Productivity and employee satisfaction skyrocketed.
 When looking at their success, it’s a no-brainer to look further into adopting a self-management model.